TREEcg/specification/specs/2-traversing.md

 When no `tree:path` is provided in this document, the `tree:value` must be compared to all objects that *can be compared to* the `tree:value` as defined by the type of the relation.

-**Informative note 1**: The latter enables server developers to indicate an index on all literals of the members (e.g., a prefix relation on title, description and body text) without having to indicate all of the alternative paths in the `tree:path`.
+Note: The latter enables server developers to indicate an index on all literals of the members (e.g., a prefix relation on title, description and body text) without having to indicate all of the alternative paths in the `tree:path`.

 When a `tree:path` is defined, and
  1. When no `tree:member` relations are defined, the `tree:path` needs to be evaluated on all triples in the page